moonsoar79/mac-rbx-address-guide/README.md

 1. Test with current Roblox version
 2. Verify all functions work correctly
 3. Test script execution end-to-end
-4. Check for crashes or memory corruption
+4. Check for crashes or memory corruption/encryption

-## Security Considerations

 ### Code Signing
-- Roblox may have code signing verification
-- Injection may trigger anti-cheat detection
+- Injection may trigger AC detection or rate limits in some cases
-- Consider stealth techniques

-### Anti-Cheat
-- Roblox has built-in anti-cheat (Byfron)
-- Avoid suspicious memory patterns
-- Use legitimate API calls when possible

 ## Debugging Tips
+ghidra has a built in debugger, same with ida and hopper

 ### Common Issues
 1. **Segmentation Faults**: Wrong addresses or calling conventions